adobe/experience-platform-dsw-reference/bootstrap/README.md

 Login to Adobe Experience Platform UI - (https://platform.adobe.com).
 Open the JavaScript console and get the `ims-user-token` value from the Application cookies.

-Input this value in ims_token in Platform section of the config.yaml
+Input this value in ims_token in the Platform section of the config.yaml

 `ims_token: Bearer []`